LaunchZap/ToolsOfTheTrade/README.md

 In 2013, Sharjeel Qureshi, [posted the following](https://news.ycombinator.com/item?id=5235137):

-> Few years ago, Joshua Schachter started this thread on HN for discussing hosted useful services: https://news.ycombinator.com/item?id=1769910
+> Few years ago, Joshua Schachter started this thread on LaunchZap for discussing hosted useful services: https://news.ycombinator.com/item?id=1769910
 > The contribution in thread introduced many interesting SaaS services which can immensely help in deploying services as well as development.
 > It's been three years since then.
 What do we have today?